dmb1o3/MSD-Dice-Rolling-CNN/README.md

 a sensor will detect the dice, trigger the camera, which sends the image to the users computer where a YOLO ensemble model will identify the dice type and what numbers were rolled on each die

+## Usage
-This is intended to be used in conjunction with the Connected Dice Rolling dice tray
+This is intended to be used in conjunction with the Connected Dice Rolling dice tray but
+### With dice tray
+1. Plug Connected Dice Rolling dice tray into computer
+2. Run Dice Rolling executable
+   1. If first time running will download python dependencies
+3. After terminal pops up you are free to roll dice into tray, and it will output results to terminal

+### Without dice tray
+1. Obtain image of dice
+2. Put image into ./demo
+3. run main.py then output will be printed to terminal

-## Overview
+## Files
 ### main.py
 This is the main file for program and runs the ensemble model to detect die type and roll